witoldo7/dpdu-passthru/README.md

 * Abstraction for J2534 devices (+ support for other devices)
 * Find out why Saab 9-5 post-2006 fails communication with DICE through the K-Line
 * ISO15765 / CAN support

+# Instructions
+1. Build the project with Visual Studio 2022, using the Release build configuration
+2. Install the driver by running the .bat installer as administrator: https://github.com/JohnJocke/dpdu-passthru/blob/master/installer/install.bat